Doris Asibi Seidu: Early life and education

 Doris was born in 1969 in Accra, Ghana.
 She studied at the Bimbilla Training College from 1986 to 1990, and the Tamale Training College where she obtained her teachers' Certificate 'A' in 1995.

 Career and politics

-Doris was a teacher and a Social Worker by profession.
+Doris was a teacher and a social worker by profession.

 In 2004 she contested for the Chereponi seat on the ticket of the New Patriotic Party and won.
-She was retained in parliament in 2008 when she won the seat once more polling 9,188 votes out of the 17,559 valid votes, representing 52.33% of the entire votes cast.
+In 2008, she won the seat once more, polling 9,188 votes out of the 17,559 valid votes, representing 52.33% of the entire votes cast.
 She remained in parliament until her death on 31 July 2009.
-A by-election was held on 29 September 2009 and Samuel Abdulai Jabanyite of the National Democratic Congress was won the seat.
+A by-election was held on 29 September 2009 and Samuel Abdulai Jabanyite of the National Democratic Congress won the seat.
 While a member of parliament, she aided in a number of development projects such as electrification of communities in the constituency, building of schools and clinics, and also giving scholarships to brilliant and needy students in the constituency.
 In parliament she served on various committees some of which include; the Education and Mines committee, and the Energy committee.